llepogam/JEDHA/Block 1  - Kayak Project/README.md

 # Kayak Project

 The target of this project is to plan a trip based on the weather data.
-Here are the steps handled in thie project
+Here are the steps handled in this project
 - Spotting the best cities to explore based on the 7 days weather forecast
 - Find the available hotels in the next days in these cities
 - Create vizualisation per cities of the available hotel and store them on a S3 bucket